-The accounts are compliant with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/2021 (the Code), which is based on International Financial Reporting Standards (IFRS) as amended for the UK public sector.
+The accounts are compliant with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/2023 (the Code), which is based on International Financial Reporting Standards (IFRS) as amended for the UK public sector.
 The accounts of the Pension Fund have also been prepared to meet the requirements of the Local Government Pension Scheme (Administration) Regulations 2013 and in accordance with the Statement of Recommended Practice on Financial Reports of Pension Schemes.

 The accounts summarise the transactions and net assets of the Fund and do not take account of liabilities to pay pensions and other benefits in the future.
-They should therefore be read in conjunction with the actuarial reports which take account of such liabilities.
+They should therefore be read in conjunction with the actuarial reports which take account of future liabilities.

 The Administering Authority has carried out an assessment and is satisfied that Bedfordshire Pension Fund is a going concern.
-The Fund value at 31 March 2021 stood at £2.75 billion, an increase of £0.55 billion since 31 March 2020, regaining the losses reported at the last accounting date, as a result of the write down arising from the pandemic.
+The Fund value at 31 March 2023 stood at £3 billion, in line with the balance at 31 March 2022.